mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

 Abstract
 ========

-MongoDB 4.2 introduces support for client side encryption, guaranteeing that sensitive data can only be encrypted and decrypted with access to both MongoDB and a separate key management provider (initially, only AWS KMS and a local provider supported).
+MongoDB 4.2 introduced support for client side encryption, guaranteeing that sensitive data can only be encrypted and decrypted with access to both MongoDB and a separate key management provider (supporting AWS, Azure, GCP and a local provider).
 Once enabled, data can be seamlessly encrypted and decrypted with minimal application code changes.

 META